 There is a requirement to invest in a minimum of one gram of gold.
 You can also store your precious metals with the company.
-The six international vaults that you can choose from are located in:
+The seven international vaults that you can choose from are located in:

 The company has stated that they intend to expand their storage options more over time.
 There are also storage options for self-directed IRA accounts, which must comply with stricter IRS standards.

 The company has a program called Goldmoney Kids that aims to teach children about investing.
 If you want to give your kids a primer in the economy and planning for their future, that's the ideal.
 Information is presented in exciting and engaging ways that will keep kids engrossed.

 The website is also relatively easy to use.
 It has a wealth of information about the economy, including ongoing updates on the stock market and the cost of precious metals.
 You can get a quick look at the state of the world economy just by glancing at the website updates.

 Getting Signed Up

 Goldmoney has a fair deal of complexity to it.
 But users can navigate around the website and explore their options without a lot of hassle.

 Before you can make any additional accounts, you have to have a Holding account.
 That means you have to commit to holding a gram of gold.
 After you've done that, you can fund the account and purchase whatever precious metals you want.

 There are several types of account that you can open.
 You can also have multiple accounts at one time.
 The right one for you varies depending on your circumstances and investment goals.

 When you open a Personal account, you can store a maximum of 1,000 grams of gold without paying any annual or monthly fees for storage.
 You are given a legal title to a portion of a one-kilo gold bar.